 Sowing the Seeds: Gently place sprouted seeds in a single layer across the top of the moist potting soil.
 Be careful not to dislodge the tiny sprouts protruding from the seeds.
 When the soil top is covered with seeds, lightly press seeds into the soil with fingertips.

 Normally wheatgrass is grown in the dark.
 It does not like to be in the sun and will not grow when placed in direct sunlight.

 Wheatgrass is sprouted under dark conditions until the grass is 1 inch in height.

-- Place a single layer of newspaper (black and white print only) over top of seed tray.
-Mist newspaper with water to help keep soil moist during the germination process.
+- Place a single layer of newspaper (black and white print only) over top of the seed tray.
+Mist newspaper with water to help keep the soil moist during the germination process.
 Raise newspaper and mist soil with water twice a day, re-moisten newspaper daily also.

 Wheatgrass juice is loved by so many juicers and health gurus, as it provides a host of health benefits!
-Not all claims are scientifically proven yet, but it certainly contains value for many people.
+Not all claims are scientifically proven yet, but it certainly contains a value for many people.

 - Wheatgrass is made up of 70% chlorophyll.